Situps during Pregnancy

 as long as the workloads are progressive and time for adequate

 adaptation is permitted.
-It has been dimistrated young children
+It has been demonstrated that young

-can perform even perform Olympic style weight lifting with little
+children can perform weight training with little chance of injury.

-recommended for pre-pubescent youth.
-ACSM even suggests a repetition
+reps is generally recommended for pre-pubescent youth.
+ACSM even

 Lower Back Rehabilitation